-TABL LE OF CONTENTS 2
+TABL E OF CONTENTS2 2

-IMPO ORTANT CONTACTS 4
+IMPC ORTANT CONTACTS 5

 1. INTRODUCTION, AIMS AND ETHOS 5

-2. LEGISLATION AND STATUTORY GUIDANCE 6

-3. DEFINITIONS 8

-4. EQUALITY STATEMENT 10

-5. ROLES AND RESPONSIBILITIES 11

-5.1 1 ALL STAFF 11

-5.2 2 THE DESIGNATED SAFEGUARDING LEAD (DSL) 14

-3 THE GOVERNING BOARD

-4 THE HEADTEACHER/HEAD OF SCHOOL

-6. CONFIDENTIALITY 18

-7. RECOGNISING ABUSE AND TAKING ACTION 20

-7.1 1 IF A CHILD IS SUFFERING OR LIKELY TO SUFFER HARM, OR IN IMMEDIATE DANGER 20

-7.2 2 IF A CHILD MAKES A DISCLOSURE TO YOU 20

-7.3 3 IF YOU DISCOVER THAT FGM HAS TAKEN PLACE, OR A PUPIL IS AT RISK OF FGM 21

-4 IF YOU HAVE CONCERNS ABOUT A CHILD (AS OPPOSED TO BELIEVING A CHILD IS SUFFERING OR LIKEL' SUFFER FROM HARM, OR IS IN IMMEDIATE DANGER)

-7.5 5 IF YOU HAVE CONCERNS ABOUT EXTREMISM 24

-7.6 5 IF YOU HAVE A MENTAL HEALTH CONCERN 24

-7.7 7 CONCERNS ABOUT A STAFF MEMBER, SUPPLY TEACHER OR VOLUNTEER 25

-7.8 8 ALLEGATIONS OF ABUSE MADE AGAINST OTHER PUPILS 25

-7.9 9 SEXTING 27

-8. NOTIFYING PARENTS AND CARERS 31

-9. PUPILS WITH SPECIAL EDUCATIONAL NEEDS AND DISABILITIES 32

-10. PUPILS WITH A SOCIAL WORKER 33

-11. LOOKED-AFTER AND PREVIOUSLY LOOKED-AFTER CHILDREN 34

-12. MOBILE PHONES AND CAMERAS 35

-13. COMPLAINTS AND CONCERNS ABOUT SCHOOL SAFEGUARDING POLICIES 36

-13 .1 COMPLAINTS AGAINST STAFF 36

-13 .2 WHISTLE-BLOWING 36

-14. RECORD-KEEPING 37

-15. TRAINING 38

-15 .1 ALL STAFF 38

-15 .2 THE DSLs 39

-15 .3 GOVERNORS 39

-15 .4 RECRUITMENT - INTERVIEW PANELS 39

-15 .5 STAFF WHO HAVE CONTACT WITH PUPILS AND FAMILIES 39

-16. MONITORING ARRANGEMENT 40

-17. LINKS WITH OTHER POLICIES 40

-18. APPENDIXES 41

-AF PENDIX ONE: TYPES OF ABUSE 41

-AF PENDIX TWO: SAFER RECRUITMENT AND DBS CHECKS - POLICY AND PROCEDURES 43

-New staff 43
+2. LEGISLATION AND STATUTORY GUIDANCE 7

+3. DEFINITIONS)

+4. EQUALITY STATEMENT 2

+5. ROLES AND RESPONSIBILITIES 3

+5.1 ALL STAFF 1

+THE DESIGNATED SAFEGUARDING LEAD (DSL)

+THE GOVERNING BOARD

+5.4 THE HEADTEACHER/HEAD OF SCHOOL)

+6. CONFIDENTIALITY ı

+7. RECOGNISING ABUSE AND TAKING ACTION 23 3

+7.1 IF A CHILD IS SUFFERING OR LIKELY TO SUFFER HARM, OR IN IMMEDIATE DANGER 1

+7.2 24 IF A CHILD MAKES A DISCLOSURE TO YOU24 4

+7.3 IF YOU DISCOVER THAT FGM HAS TAKEN PLACE, OR A PUPIL IS AT RISK OF FGM25 5

+IF YOU HAVE CONCERNS ABOUT A CHILD (AS OPPOSED TO BELIEVING A CHILD IS SUFFERING OR LIKELY SUFFER FROM HARM, OR IS IN IMMEDIATE DANGER)

+7.5 IF YOU HAVE CONCERNS ABOUT EXTREMISM28 3

+7.6 IF YOU HAVE A MENTAL HEALTH CONCERN28 3

+7.7 CONCERNS ABOUT A STAFF MEMBER, SUPPLY TEACHER OR VOLUNTEER

+7.8 ALLEGATIONS OF ABUSE MADE AGAINST OTHER PUPILS ı

+7.9 SEXTING 3

+8. ONLINE SAFETY AND THE USE OF MOBILE TECHNOLOGY 7

+8.1 ARTIFICIAL INTELLIGENCE (AI) ?

+9. NOTIFYING PARENTS AND CARERS)

+10. PUPILS WITH SPECIAL EDUCATIONAL NEEDS AND DISABILITIES ı

+11. PUPILS WITH A SOCIAL WORKER 2

+12. LOOKED-AFTER AND PREVIOUSLY LOOKED-AFTER CHILDREN 3

+13. PUPILS WHO ARE LESBIAN, GAY, BISEXUAL OR GENDER QUESTIONING 44

+14. COMPLAINTS AND CONCERNS ABOUT SCHOOL SAFEGUARDING POLICIES 45

+14 I.1 COMPLAINTS AGAINST STAFF 45

+14 1.2 WHISTLE-BLOWING 45

+15. RECORD-KEEPING 46

+16. TRAINING 47

+16 5.1 ALL STAFF 47

+16 5.2 THE DSLs 48

+16 5.3 GOVERNORS 48

+5.4 RECRUITMENT - INTERVIEW PANELS

+10 5.5 STAFF WHO HAVE CONTACT WITH PUPILS AND FAMILIES 48

+17. MONITORING ARRANGEMENT 49

+18. LINKS WITH OTHER POLICIES 49

+19. APPENDIXES 50

+AF PPENDIX ONE: TYPES OF ABUSE 50

+AF PPENDIX TWO: SAFER RECRUITMENT AND DBS CHECKS - POLICY AND PROCEDURES 52

+New staff

 Existing staff

 Agency and third-party staff

 Contractors

-Trainee/student teachers
+Trainee/student teachersVolunteers

-Volunteers
+Governors

 Staff working in alternative provision settings

 Adults who supervise pupils on work experience

 Pupils staying with host families

-PENDIX THREE: ALLEGATIONS OF ABUSE MADE AGAINST STAFF
+PPENDIX THREE: ALLEGATIONS OF ABUSE MADE AGAINST STAFF

-Suspension of the accused until the case is resolved
+Suspension of the accused until the case is resolved .
+59

 Definitions for outcomes of allegation investigations

-Procedure for dealing with allegations
+Procedure for dealing with allegations .
+61

-Primary and Early Years:
+Primary and Early Years: .
+63

-Timescales
+Timescales .
+64

-, Specific actions 55
+Specific actions

-Confidentiality 57
+Confidentiality

 Record-keeping

 References

-Learning lessons 58
+Learning lessons

-PENDIX 4: SPECIFIC SAFEGUARDING ISSUES
+PPENDIX 4: SPECIFIC SAFEGUARDING ISSUES

 Child-on-Child Sexual Violence and Sexual Harassment

-Children Absent from Education
+Children Absent from Education . /2

-Child Criminal Exploitation
+Child Criminal Exploitation 73

 Child Sexual Exploitation

-Domestic Abuse 63
+Domestic Abuse

-Homelessness 64
+Homelessness 76

-So-called 'honour-based' abuse (including FGM and forced marriage) 64
+So-called 'honour-based' abuse (including FGM and forced marriage) 76

-Preventing radicalisation 67
+Preventing radicalisation

-Checking the identity and suitability of visitors 69
+Checking the identity and suitability of visitors 81

-Non-collection of children 70
+Non-collection of children

-Missing pupils 70
+Missing pupils

+51 1